comboed/TikTok-Autoclaimer/README.md

 * Run `go run .` to compile and run.

 **Usage**
-* The Autoclaimer uses Mobile Tiktok Session ID's to check and claim.
+* The Autoclaimer uses mobile Tiktok session id's to check and claim.
 This can be grabbed using an rooted/jailbroken device with SSL Unpinning.
 * Account Session's go in 'sessions.txt' in the following format: *email:password:session*